>>> ENTRIES are now CLOSED for our 3rd edition <<<

-In order to fulfill our mission of bringing anthropological filmmaking to the general public, we only consider submissions from those who are currently enrolled in an anthropology / ethnology / folklore course or degree program, have a degree in anthropology / ethnology / folklore, and/or have an appointment in an anthropology / ethnology / folklore department.
+In order to fulfil our mission of bringing anthropological filmmaking to the general public, we only consider submissions from those who are currently enrolled in an anthropology / ethnology / folklore course or degree program, have a degree in anthropology / ethnology / folklore, and/or have an appointment in an anthropology / ethnology / folklore department.
 You may submit more than one film or works in progress.
 Works that have already been screened elsewhere are welcome.

 Submitted work must be max.
 60 minutes long, but exceptions will be made on a case-by-case basis.

 Films can be submitted in any language, but they MUST have English subtitles (burned into the video-file or as an .srt file created in Subtitle Workshop or other subtitling software).
 If sending a separate .srt file, we will require it at least 1 week before the screening date.

 ☉ Submissions format